 In parallel, I worked on several comics that will be coming out one day, I promise.
 They're amazing.
 The artists are incredible.
 You'll see.

 At the beginning of my creative journey, in the goal of challenging myself and figuring out where exactly I wanted to go, I started writing very short stories.
 It allowed me to dip my toes in different genres, try different styles, tell stories I wouldn't otherwise be able to.
 And I loved it.
 I loved it so much, in fact, that I decided to orient my work around it.
-Hence the Patreon, where I post bedtime stories for children who can't relate with the usual ones, and short stories of up to three pages for the adults who don't have the time or opportunity to read full length novels.
+Hence why I write bedtime stories for children who can't relate with the usual ones, and short stories of up to three pages for the adults who don't have the time or opportunity to read full length novels.
 You can read them with your morning coffee, I tried.
+I also write slightly longer form, but it's episodical and again, you can read each episode with your coffee or tea.

 Now is the moment I talk about the real deal.
 It's related to art, I swear.